emcfar/academicplanner/README.md

 # Getting Started

+⚠️ Note: This worksheet uses modern Excel functions such as LET, VSTACK, and SWITCH, which require Excel 2021, Excel 2024, Microsoft 365, or Excel for the web.
+Earlier versions of Excel will not support these features.

 To use the academic planning worksheet:

+1. Make sure you have at least Excel 2021
-1. Open the Excel file.
+2. Open the Excel file.
-2. Select a program from the dropdown menu in B5.
+3. Select a program from the dropdown menu in B5.
-3. Fill in planned courses by term.
+4. Fill in planned courses by term.
-4. Review credit totals and progress indicators.
+5. Review credit totals and progress indicators.

 No macros or external plugins required.